Confused by all the blockchain jargon?

 Risks, flaws or Loopholes?

 For now, all this is extremely theoretical.
-Although some organisations are ahead of the game, a vast majority of them are only just beginning to consider its implementation.
+Although some organisations are ahead of the game, a vast majority of them are only just beginning to consider its implementation into their own digital strategies.

 Due to its infancy, a lot of organisations still don’t fully understand how it works and are therefore afraid of implementing it into their own strategy.